-Discotheque Level This is the level of sound you hear at a club.
+DISCOTHÈQUE LEVEL This is the level of sound your hear at a club .
 There are no restrictions on this level of sound.
 Always remember that above 95dB hearing loss may occur.
-RED: For about 100m around the edge of these camps will be zone red, art cars can hang out here.
-Bar Level This is the level of sound at a (trendy) bar, which may have a medium level sound system no greater than about 1500W per channel.
-ORANGE: For about 50m around the edge of these camps art cars are allowed to drive and play music with similar sound systems.
-Living room As if you were at a house party with normal speakers, cranking it up.
-If you are within 5m of the source, you will need to raise your voice to talk.
-YELLOW: for about 50m around the edge of the camps and all places where Art Cars are allowed to drive.
-Conversation level If you are 5m away from a person you should be able to hold a conversation at normal conversation level (+-55bB - 70dB) GREEN: No loud speakers, only background music (during the day) and generator sounds No Sound That means it is silent.
-Like most of the time in the Blue zone: In these spaces, there is no noise above conversational level at any time, sound systems of any kind should not be used.
-No generators in this zone.
+BAR LEVEL This is the level of sound at a (trendy) bar, which may have a medium level sound system no greater than about 1500W per channel (max.
+95dB).
+LIVING ROOM PARTY LEVEL As if you were at a house party with normal speakers, cranking it up.
+If you are within 5m of the source you wil need to raise your voice to talk.
+This is aprox.
+70-85dB.
+CONVERSATION LEVEL If you are 5m away from a person, you should be able to hold a conversation at a normal conversation level (+55db/70dB).
+NO SOUND That means it's silent .
+NO noise above conversation level and NO sound systems.
+In the Blue Zone, generators & cars are also NOT allowed, at any time.